sieve-data/tbpn-twitter-bot/README.md

 Code for creating an AI video influencer twitter bot using Sieve APIs!
 You can check out our blog post on this project [here](https://www.sievedata.com/blog/ai-video-influencer-bot)

+##### Note On Responsible Use:

+It's important to build and represent influencers responsibly.
+Ideally, you should create content based on yourself or obtain explicit permission from the individual you're featuring.
+If you choose to use another creator's likeness, limit it to clearly humorous or parody contexts, and always make it transparent that the content was generated using AI.
+Above all, respect the creator's wishes, if they ask for the content to be removed, honor that decision promptly.

 ### Setup

 Create a new virtual environment with